Folge Micro_Tech_Lab auf Facebook Folge Micro_Tech_Lab auf Twitter change language change language change language change language 307

 Camera recommendation: Which camera is best suited for use with a microscope?

-Digital single-lens reflex cameras (DSLRs) and digital single-lens mirrorless cameras (DSLMs or system cameras) with interchangeable lens mounts deliver excellent image quality at an economical price.
+Digital system cameras and single-lens reflex cameras (DSLRs) with interchangeable lens mounts deliver excellent image quality at an economical price.

 The MICRO TECH LAB team spends a lot of time testing digital cameras to assess their suitability for use in microscopy.
 To give our customers and readers the benefit of our experience, we publish test reports outlining the results of our tests on our website free of charge.
 In our camera ranking, we evaluate the cameras we have reviewed.
 For custom advice on which camera would be best for your needs, please contact us.

-For challenging imaging tasks (fluorescence microscopy, low-light imaging, slow motion or time lapse shooting, etc.) and excellent image quality, we recommend current DSLR or system cameras with a full-frame sensor.
+For challenging imaging tasks (fluorescence microscopy, low-light imaging, slow motion or time lapse shooting, etc.) and excellent image quality, we recommend current system cameras or DSLR with a full-frame sensor.
 These powerful cameras are equipped with state-of-the-art technology.

 We do not recommend any compact cameras at this time, because they generally cannot be used satisfactorily for microscopy.